sphinx-contrib/sphinxcontrib-versioning/docs/themes.rst

     A boolean set to True if the current version being built is from a git branch.

+.. attribute:: scv_is_greatest_tag

+    A boolean set to True if the current version being built is:

+    * From a git tag.
+    * A valid semver-formatted name (e.g. v1.2.3).
+    * The highest version number.

+.. attribute:: scv_is_recent_branch

+    A boolean set to True if the current version being built is a git branch and is the most recent commit out of just git branches.

+.. attribute:: scv_is_recent_ref

+    A boolean set to True if the current version being built is the most recent git commit (branch or tag).

+.. attribute:: scv_is_recent_tag

+    A boolean set to True if the current version being built is a git tag and is the most recent commit out of just git tags.

 .. attribute:: scv_is_root_ref

     A boolean set to True if the current version being built is the :option:`--root-ref`.